oszuidwest/zwtv-owncast/README.md

    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/oszuidwest/zwtv-owncast/main/install.sh)"
    ```
 4. The installer will set everything up for you automatically.
+5. As the last step it'll ask you if you want to start the services.
+If you choose to do so, it'll also ask you if you want to run the postinstall script.

 ### I Know What I'm Doing